pupeno/prerenderer/README.md

 ## Changelog

 ### v0.2.0
-- Function to stop JavaScript engine.
+- Added Function to stop JavaScript engine.
 - Renamed run to start! to match stop!
+- Added option :noop-when-stopped that will make prerenderer just issue a warning when the JavaScript engine is not running.

 ### v0.1.0 - 2015-09-23
 - Initial version.
 For more information, check out https://carouselapps.com/2015/10/02/isomorphic-javascript-with-clojurescript-for-pre-rendering-single-page-applications-part-3/